geoepi/sequence-map/README.md

 ## INLA installation

-`INLA` is listed under `Suggests` because installation is nonstandard and is only required for mesh construction, SPDE axis-model fitting, and surface prediction.
+`INLA` is required for mesh construction, SPDE axis-model fitting, and surface prediction.
 Non-spatial preprocessing, PCA, DAPC, and location summaries can run without INLA.